Interview Query

 • Data Analyst - Data analyst Python questions are easier and are typically scripting-focused.
 In general, most questions will be easy Pandas and Python questions.

-• Data Scientist/Data Engineer - More than two-thirds of data scientists use Python every day.
+• Data Scientist/Data Engineer - More than two-thirds of data scientists use Python daily.
 Questions include basic concepts like conditions and branching, loops, functions, and object-oriented programming.
 Data engineer interview questions also focus heavily on common libraries like NumPy, SciPy and Pandas, as well as advanced concepts like regression, K-means clustering and classification.

 Basic Python Interview Questions